cev-api/NiceWurst/README.md

 - **Panic**: Instantly disables all enabled hacks as an emergency action.
 - **PortalGUI**: Enables GUIs inside portals for managing portal interactions.
 - **SafeTP**: Activates a Blink period and sends a teleport command while ensuring safety.
+- **SeedMapperHelper**: UI for my fork of SeedMapper which covers all settings except for debug/dev mode.
 - **TooManyHax**: Blocks or restricts unwanted features so you don't accidentally enable risky hacks.

 ### Items